Full Military Honors Funeral Photo and Video

-After the service, Arlington Media can deliver a high definition 4K DVD or Blu-ray disk that will contain the footage of your loved one’s funeral.
-They are configured to provide a positive user experience with an interactive menu and extra features, such as a ten-minute video of the Changing of the Guard at the Tomb of the Unknowns.
-We also can provide our videos via USB thumb drive and online file transfer at no loss to quality.
+Arlington Media offers several options for the delivery of the final funeral video.
+One option is a high definition 4K DVD or Blu-ray disk that will contain the footage, an interactive menu, and various extra features such as a ten-minute video of the Changing of the Guard at the Tomb of the Unknowns.
+We also offer digital delivery options via online file transfer and USB thumb drives.

-Arlington Media utilizes at least three broadcast-quality 4K Sony video cameras when filming a full-honors military funeral, not GoPro’s or consumer-level camcorders.
+While filming a military funeral, our team uses professional-quality 4K Sony video cameras, not GoPro’s or consumer-level camcorders.
 We believe the result is a video that truly captures the importance of that day.

 Full Honors